 Internal review mechanisms include meetings of the Museum Executive and the senior management team, meetings of the Audit and Risk Management Committee and Executive reports to the Board of Trustees.
 Departmental activities are summarised in monthly reports to the Board of Trustees.
 Daily reports are generated on visitation and revenue for each site.

 In practice the roles of the President, Trustees and Director involve complex interactions, and, as with most institutions, are governed by convention, precedent and consensus.
 Responsibilities are exercised on the basis of consultation within a broadly accepted framework of values and ethics, while acknowledging, in our system of government, the final authority of the Minister, who, in turn, is answerable to the Parliament.

 Codes of ethics have been developed within the national and international museum communities that represent a broad consensus on accepted values and best practice for the management of museums.
 These values and practices are codified in all areas of museum management, including basic principles of governance, acquisition and disposal, and professional conduct.

 As a member of the International Council of Museums (ICOM), the Museum affirms its adherence to best international practice expressed within the ICOM Code of Professional Ethics.
 The Museum effectively operates within the framework of the Code of Ethics for Art, History and Science Museums adopted in 1999 by Museums Australia, the peak national association representing the museum and gallery sector.

-MAAS is a statutory body in the Department of Justice.
+MAAS is a statutory body in the Department of Planning and Environment.

 The Museum ‘holds in Trust’ for the people of New South Wales an invaluable collection, representing over a century of industry, innovation and social progress.
 As a public institution, the responsibilities to Government include reporting and accountability provisions that do not normally apply in the private sector.